designerbrett/trestles-hugo/site/content/post/why-are-you-letting-your-computer-destroy-you.md

 ---
 title: Why are you letting your computer destroy you?
 date: 2013-09-23T16:45:00.000Z
-tags: ["chiropractor san clemente" "San Clemente Chiropractic" "San Clemente Chiropractor" "Work ergonomics" "Wellness coach" "corporate wellness"]
+tags: ["chiropractor san clemente", "San Clemente Chiropractic", "San Clemente Chiropractor", "Work ergonomics", "Wellness coach", "corporate wellness"]
 description: >-
   Whether you notice it or not, most people find themselves in one of two positions by the end of the work day.
 They are either hunched over their